mostaphaRoudsari/honeybee-primer/text/components/Set_EP_Zone_Construction.md

 * ##### HBZone [Required]
 Honeybee zone
 * ##### wallEPConstruction [Optional]
-Optional new construction for walls
+Optional new construction for walls.
+This input can also accept lists of construction names and will assign different constructions based on cardinal direction, starting with north and moving counter-clockwise.
 * ##### windowEPConstruction [Optional]
 Optional new construction for windows
 * ##### roofEPConstruction [Optional]